mojaloop/iacv2-docs/README.md

 * It pushes these content to bootstrap project

+## Login to Gitlab

+Get the root password of gitlab by running

+      yq eval '.gitlab.vars.server_password'  $ANSIBLE_BASE_OUTPUT_DIR/control-center-deploy/inventory

+From now on, make changes to the files inside gitlab and execute the jobs as necessary to make changes to the control center components

+Netmaker gui is available at dashboard.NM_SUBDOMAIN where NM_SUBDOMAIN is:

+      yq eval '.netmaker.vars.netmaker_base_domain'  /iac-run-dir/output/control-center-post-config/inventory

+Admin user defaults to nmaker-admin, password is:

+      yq eval '.netmaker.vars.netmaker_admin_password'  /iac-run-dir/output/control-center-post-config/inventory

 First pipeline will be waiting at Deploy job.
 Executing this will run through the steps already run in the docker container, but will also run the control-center-post-config module which needs to run from within the internal network as it accesses the tenancy vault.

 ### control-center-post-config